 The Très Riches Heures du Duc de Berry is a book of hours.
-It was commissioned by John Duke of Berry (his brothers were King Charles V, the Duc d’Anjou and the Duc de Bourgogne, and his nephews were King Charles VI and the Duc d’Orleans) in about 1410.
-It took almost a hundred years for the MS to be completely finished, and was the work of master painters, principally, the Limbourg brothers, Pol and Hermann de Limbourg, with the able assistance of Barthélemy van Eyck, and Jean Colombe.
+It was commissioned by John Duke of Berry, the third son of King John II of France (the Duke’s brothers were King Charles V, the Duc d’Anjou and the Duc de Bourgogne, and his nephews were King Charles VI and the Duc d’Orleans) in about 1410.
+It took almost a hundred years for the MS to be completely finished, and was the work of master painters, principally, the Limbourg brothers, Pol and Hermann de Limbourg, with the able assistance of Barthélemy van Eyck (maybe), and Jean Colombe.

 The Limbourg brothers were Netherlandish manuscript illuminators.
 The brothers were born in Nijmegen, nephews of Jean Malouel, and Herman and Jean are first documented in the late 1390s apprenticed to a goldsmith in Paris.
 In 1402 Jean and Pol were working for Philip the Bold, Duke of Burgundy; after the Duke of Burgundy’s death, the three brothers were employed by his brother Jean, Duc de Berry.
 The Limbourgs illuminated two manuscripts for the duke: the Belles Heures (Met.
 Museum, New York, c.
 1408) and the Très Riches Heures (Musée Condé, Chantilly).